randomsecguy/MPTCP-IDP/Readme.txt

 Description:

 The proof-of-concept tool utlizes MPTCP adapted connection tracking to perform accurate intrusion detection and prevention.
-All MPTCP packets are logged into a dictionary and correlations are being analyzed for every new packet.
+All MPTCP packets are logged into a dictionary and correlations are analyzed for every new packet.
 MPTCP subflows are linked to their respective connections.
-For every data packet, the subflow data is extracted and ordered to recreate the original data stream which is fed into a signature matcher.
+For every data packet, the subflow data is extracted and reordered to recreate the original data stream which is fed into a signature matcher.

 First, the IDPS needs to be runnning in order to grab MPTCP packets and perform processing accordingly.
 The list of signatures